dmeehan1968/junie-explorer/docs/overview.md

 ## Troubleshooting

 If you don't see expected data:
-1. Ensure your JetBrains IDEs have been used recently to generate cache data
+1. Ensure your JetBrains IDEs have been used with Junie recently to generate log data
-2. Use the refresh button to rescan your cache directory
+2. Use the refresh button to rescan your log directory
-3. Check that the application has proper permissions to read your JetBrains cache directory
+3. Check that the application has proper permissions to read your JetBrains log directory
-4. Verify that your JetBrains cache directory contains the expected project structure
+4. Verify that your JetBrains log directory contains the expected project structure

 For technical issues, refer to the [README.md](../README.md) file for installation and configuration details.